joostvdg/joostvdg.github.io/docs/cloudbees/cbc-team-namespace.md

 ## Configure Kubernetes Endpoint In Operations Center

+Now that we have the Namespace configured, we can create a new Kubernetes Endpoint definition in Operations Center.

-Where: `Operations Center` -> `Manage Jenkins` -> `Configure System` -> `Kubernetes Master Provisioning`
+Go to `Operations Center` -> `Manage Jenkins` -> `Configure System` -> `Kubernetes Master Provisioning` and click `Add`.
-What: Click `Add`

-Now you have to configure the endpoint.

-Assuming you will only change the namespace and not a different cluster, you can leave the following fields blank.
+Here we configure the endpoint.
+We change the namespace only, and stay within the same cluster, so we leave the following fields blank:

 * `API endpoint URL`
 * `Credentials`